Tym17/devdocs/guides/v2.0/pattern-library/displaying-data/datatable/datatable.md

 <br />

 <h3>Editing Saved Views</h3>
 Views can be named or deleted by clicking an edit icon.
-Refer to “Adding a custom value to drop down list” above for more detailed behavior.
+Refer to "Adding a custom value to drop down list" above for more detailed behavior.
 <br />
 <br />
 <br />